ojoeth/RTT-API-telegraf/README.md

 ```

-- replace /opt/RTT_API/run.sh with the location of this repository
+- replace /opt/RTT_API/run.sh with the location of run.sh in this repository
 - replace rttapi_username and rttapi_password with your credentials from https://api.rtt.io
 - replace stationcode with the station code of the station you wish to monitor (eg: bex for Bexhill).
 Find a list here: https://www.nationalrail.co.uk/stations_destinations/48541.aspx